Please ensure Javascript is enabled for purposes of website accessibility Braven Supports Career Readiness for U.S. College Students

 How it Helps

 Each year, 1.2 million students who are first-generation or from low-income backgrounds will graduate from college.
-Only 25% of them will secure a strong first job or attend graduate school.
+They have worked hard to earn a degree with lifechanging potential, yet only 25% of these graduates will secure a strong first job or attend graduate school.
 In addition, low-income students graduating with a bachelor’s degree will start their career earning two-thirds as much as their peers from higher-income backgrounds.

 • Professional competencies, such as working in teams, problem-solving, and networking and communication